 The Wellesley Legacy Society

 The Wellesley Legacy Society was founded in 1991 to recognize those, who through their estate planning, have made an important commitment to the future of Wellesley.
-Over 1,700 Wellesley alumnae and friends have joined the society by notifying the College of their plans.
+More than 1,700 Wellesley alumnae and friends have joined the society by notifying the College of their plans.

 The following types of commitments qualify you for membership in the Legacy Society: